-The board (the "Board") of directors (the "Directors") of the Quali-Smart Holdings Limited (the "Company", together with its subsidiaries as the "Group") is committed to maintaining high standards of corporate governance and recognises the importance of incorporating elements of good corporate governance practices in the management structures and internal control procedures of the Group so as to achieve effective accountability.
+The Company is committed to maintaining high standards of corporate governance and recognises the importance of incorporating elements of good corporate governance practices in the management structures and internal control procedures of the Group so as to achieve effective accountability.
 The Company adopted the Corporate Governance Code set out in Appendix 14 (the "Code") of the Rules Governing the Listing of Securities on the Stock Exchange of Hong Kong Limited (the "Stock Exchange") (the "Listing Rules") as its own code of corporate governance practice.
-Throughout the year ended 31 March 2021 (the "Financial Year"), the Company has complied with all applicable code provisions under the Code with the exception discussed herein below.
+Throughout the Reporting Year, the Company had complied with all applicable code provisions under the Code.